LAC-Tech/laterbase/README.md

 ### Views

+So many design decisions...

+When should they be added?
+In what language?

-I wish to utilise CouchDB style map-reduce views over events.
+Broadly I wish to utilise CouchDB style map-reduce views over events.

 These 'reduce' over an immutable log of events